KMiNT21/subtitles-to-audio-track/README.md

 ![after](/img/after.png)

 If correspondend text in original subtitles not found then segment will be moved right while free space found.
 So you should consider if you need to re-calibrate in video-editor (for cases when too many manual changes in text was done).

+It is possible that English audio file will be longer then the original sound-track (you can notice this if there are no changes after arrangement).
+You can ignore it and fix in editor or try faster TTS model.